innovationgarage/cloudberry/README.md

 # The Cloudberry project
 This project aims to simplify setting up OpenWRT, OpenWISP and OpenVPN for different use cases.
 In particular, it makes it easy to set up RaspberryPI based VPN clients that connect to a dockerized VPN server to route traffic between each other.
+To Achieve this, Cloudberry implements a few new features on top of OpenWISP:

+* Multiple devices can be configured together in a single configuration that refers to the devices for various roles (e.g. server, clients, different types of clients...)
+* Configuration can be arbitrarily abstracted using transformations written in the [SakForm](https://github.com/innovationgarage/sakstig) JSON templating language
+* Configuration can optionally refer to other resources using drop-downs (e.g. certificates, CA:s)

 For more information on how to set up the RPi devices and how the components work, please see the [project wiki](https://github.com/innovationgarage/cloudberry/wiki).